KERMIT: Knowledge Graph Completion of Enhanced Relation Modeling with Inverse Transformation: Methodology

-To complete a missing triple $(h,r,?)$, the SimKGC approach \cite{wang-etal-2022-simkgc} encodes the textual information of $h$ and $r$ into $e_{hr}$, and returns the entity $e_{t^*}$ with the highest score, where textual descriptions of all entities $\{ t | t \in \mathcal{E} \}$ are fit into the entity encoder to serve as candidates.
-Under the formulation in Section \ref{sec:preliminaries}, the link prediction task here is considered to be an entity prediction problem \cite{malaviya2020commonsense}.
+Under the formulation in Section \ref{sec:preliminaries}, the KGC task here is considered to be an entity prediction problem \cite{malaviya2020commonsense}.
 From this point of view, the textual description plays an important role in featuring an entity.

-In spite of achieving good performance for KGC task by encoding a triple through its textual information, only descriptions of the head entity and relation are not enough to predict the tail.
-There are several factors that can contribute to the inaccuracy of tail prediction.
-In most NLP tasks, the quality of text plays a crucial role.
-However, relying on only one example of description per node can be insufficient.
-Therefore, it is necessary to augment our training data by incorporating additional examples.
-To this end, we proposed to use the large language models (LLMs).
-As large language models (LLMs) can serve as a implicit database for vast open-domain knowledge \cite{shao2023prompting, li2022self}.
-We use ChatGPT to generate predictive information aimed at the tail entity with a well-designed prompting template:
+Although encoding a triple through its textual information yields good performance for KGC tasks, relying solely on descriptions of the head entity and relation usually fails to accurately predict the tail.
+The issue arises when the description of a query $(h, r)$ lacks coherence with the tail $t$, resulting in suboptimal predictions.
+Thereby, we propose to use LLMs, as they can serve as an implicit database for vast open-domain knowledge \cite{shao2023prompting, li2022self}, to generate predictive information aimed at the tail entity with a well-designed prompting template $\textbf{P}_\text{desc}$:

-where the prompting template we use, as part of the input to ChatGPT, is shown in Table \ref{tab:prompting_template}.
+The prompting template we use, as part of the input to LLMs, is shown in Table \ref{tab:prompting_template_pred_desc}.
+The function $g_k(\cdot)$ is a pre-processing step that fetches textual descriptions and retrieves $k$ few-shot triple examples sharing the same relation $r$.
+We fix the number of few-shot examples $k$ to $5$ during all experiments.
+In this prompt, we utilize role-playing \cite{kong2024self, shao2023character} and few-shot engineering techniques \cite{ma2024fairness} to instruct the LLM to generate a list of potential tail entities that could complete the query $(h,r,?)$, along with general descriptions of these entities.
+Additionally, an explanation from the LLM is requested to ensure accuracy \cite{jie2024interpretable}.
+Finally, we employ simple concatenation to obtain the predictive description of the query: "\{entities\}: \{description\}".

 For head entity prediction, we replace $h$ and $r$ with $t$ and $r'$ in Equation \ref{eq:t_pred}, where $r'$ is the inverse of $r$, resulting in: